Posts

 Image

-In popular usage, the English term ‘Christendom’ refers to “that part of the world in which Christianity prevails,” either because most of a nation’s citizens claim to be Christian, or because a specific church or denomination is recognized by the State as the country’s official religion.
-Thus, that nation becomes identified as “Christian,” it is one of the “Christian nations” of the world as opposed to the less enlightened non-Christian peoples and cultures elsewhere on the planet.
+‘Christendom’ is an idolatrous term used often to invoke Divine support of national and political institutions, agendas, and ideologies .
+In popular usage, the English term ‘Christendom’ refers to “that part of the world in which Christianity prevails,” either because the majority of a nation’s citizens claim to be Christian, or because a specific sect or denomination is recognized by the State as the country’s official religion.

 Forcing the Kingdom